 So now, I am reflecting and struggling with the use of the words “disability” and “disabled.”
 I would love to hear your perspectives, and I am happy to share them.
 If you have articles, tips, or just want your voice to be heard, please write to me.

-Email your thoughts to firstname.lastname@example.org, post text, audio, or video on Twitter, Facebook or Instagram, or comment here and I will post your insights and perspectives in a series of blogs and we can be transparent about our conversations and why they matter.
+Share your thoughts with me @KatieNovakUDL on Twitter - post text, audio, or video me and I will post your insights and perspectives in a series of blogs and we can be transparent about our conversations and why they matter.
 This, at its core, is what expert learning is all about.
 I recognize I have a platform and want to use it to push our field forward.
 So grateful for all of you.